 6. The workout increases intensity

-Hardy will then move on to a floor clean and push press (first set ten reps).
+Hardy then moves on to a floor clean and push press (first set ten reps).
 He kicks it up a notch with two sets of five to eight reps for working sets.
 If you give these a try, make sure to start out lighter, as floor clean and push presses have a higher chance of leading to serious injury.

 7. He slows it down at the end